-Attend COA Connect.
-COA Connect provides an overview of student support services and our admissions process.
-Connect session is required for all students. • Complete COA 101.
-COA 101 introduces students to our online education platform.
+Attend COA Online Orientation.
+COA online orientation provides an overview of student support services and our admissions process.
+COA online orientation is required for all students.
+Complete COA 101 (optional).
+COA 101 introduces students to our online education platforms.
+This is an optional resource for students.